 When reading, it is important to be able to use analytical skills.
 Analytical skills include being able to read quickly and accurately, being able to understand what is being read, and being able to find information.

 Reading quickly is important because it allows you to get a feel for the story.
 Reading accurately is important because you want to make sure that you understand what you’re reading.
-Understanding your own reading skill is important because it allows you to get a feel for the author’s message.
+Improving your own reading skills are important because they allow you to get a feel for the author’s message.
 Finally, finding information is important because you want to be able to understand the story better.

 9. Comprehension Skills

-One of the most important skills for a reader is comprehension.
+One of the most important skills for readering is comprehension.
 When reading, it is important to be able to understand what the author is saying.
 These are the skills a reader needs to comprehend a text.